mahna mahna .net

 Tuesday, 23 September 2003

-We got rid of DDT, and we've banned PCBs, but the "better living through chemistry" folks have another acronym up their sleeve.
-And it's everywhere.
+We got rid of DDT, and we’ve banned PCBs, but the “better living through chemistry” folks have another acronym up their sleeve.

 When Oakland resident Katrina Friedman, 31, agreed to join the study, she assumed that her healthy diet, yoga and a clean job at Hot Studio, a small San Francisco design firm, was producing chemical-free milk for her baby daughter, Ruby.